dfinity/portal/docs/developer-docs/backend/rust/rust-counter.md

     The Rust tool chain must be at version 1.46.0, or later.

--   You have downloaded and installed the IC SDK as described in [Download and install](../../setup/install/index.mdx).
+- [x]   You have downloaded and installed the IC SDK as described in the [download and install](../../setup/install/index.mdx) page.

--   You have `cmake` installed.
+- [x]   You have `cmake` installed.
 For example, use Homebrew with the following command:

     ``` bash
     brew install cmake
     ```

-    For instructions on how to install Homebrew, see the [Homebrew Documentation](https://docs.brew.sh/Installation).
+    For instructions on how to install Homebrew, see the [Homebrew documentation](https://docs.brew.sh/Installation).

--   You have stopped any local canister execution environment processes running on your computer.
+- [x]   You have stopped any local canister execution environment processes running on your computer.

-This tutorial takes approximately 20 minutes to complete.

 ## Create a new project

-To create a new project directory for this tutorial:
+To create a new project directory for this guide:

-1. Open a terminal shell on your local computer, if you don’t already have one open.
+- #### Step 1:  Open a terminal shell on your local computer, if you don’t already have one open.

-2. Create a new project by running the following command:
+- #### Step 2:  Create a new project by running the following command:

     ``` bash
     dfx new --type=rust rust_counter
     ```

-3. Change to your project directory by running the following command:
+- #### Step 3:  Change to your project directory by running the following command:

     ``` bash
     cd rust_counter